luehrsenheinrich/lh-basics-plugin/README.md

 [![🏗 Build & Deploy](../../actions/workflows/test.yml/badge.svg)](../../actions/workflows/test.yml)

-This plugin bundles some basic functionality and small features that we use in almost every project.

-This WordPress project is made with love and brought to you by the folks of [Luehrsen // Heinrich](http://www.luehrsen-heinrich.de).
+TWelcome to the L//H Basics Plugin, your go-to solution for bundling essential functionalities and small features that we use in almost every project.
+Crafted with love, this WordPress plugin is brought to you by the dedicated team at [Luehrsen // Heinrich](http://www.luehrsen-heinrich.de).

 ## Features

+All features are disabled by default, allowing you to enable only what you need through the plugin settings.
+Here’s what you can add to your project:

-- Disable Comments: Disable comments on all post types.
+- **Disable Comments:** Effortlessly disable comments on all post types, keeping your site free from unwanted discussions.
-- Lazysizes: Adds (lazysizes)[https://github.com/aFarkas/lazysizes] to the project to allow lazy loading of images.
+- **Lazysizes:** Integrate [lazysizes](https://github.com/aFarkas/lazysizes) into your project for efficient lazy loading of images, improving your site's performance.
-- Lightbox: Adds (glightbox)[https://biati-digital.github.io/glightbox/] to the project.
+- **Lightbox:** Enhance your media presentation with [glightbox](https://biati-digital.github.io/glightbox/), a sleek and responsive lightbox library.

+---

+This plugin aims to simplify your development process by providing out-of-the-box solutions for common requirements.
+We hope it makes your WordPress projects smoother and more enjoyable!

 ## Contributing